SilkRose/Pony/stories/deternal/deternal.md

 "I miss her so much…"

 "We all do, but we're also here for you.
-We all loved her, and we all love you."
+We all loved her, and we love you."

 "I love you girls, too."

 Fluttershy hugged Pinkie, leaving everypony holding each other.
 "Twilight!
 Are you okay?"

 Twilight nodded.
 "I think I'll be fine."
 More tears started to fall from her eyes.
 "I just love you girls so much.
-And I miss Rainbow so much already."
+And I miss Rainbow already."
+[REMOVED A REPETITIVE PART; I COULD NOT OFFER A SUITABLE ALTERNATIVE THAT WOULD BE CONGRUENT WITH YOUR STYLE.
+YOU MAY REVERSE THE CORRECTION IF YOU FIND NO SUPERIOR OPTIONS AND DO NOT LIKE MINE.]

 Everypony hugged each other and cried together, releasing their pain over the loss of their best friend.

 ***

-Twilight led Pinkie into Rarity's hospital room.
-Each of them took a side of her bed to stand on.
+Twilight led Pinkie into Rarity's hospital room, and they stood on either side of her bed.

 Rarity had lost almost all of her mane.
-Now all that remained was a few strands of purple and some gray from the silver line that featured in her mane.
+Now only s a few strands of purple and some gray from the silver streak in her mane remained.
 She looked dejected until she noticed the pair entering.
 Then she brightened up and tried to smile for them.

 "Hello, Rarity.
 You doing any better?"

 "I wish, darling.
 So far, it's just been bad news."

 Pinkie spoke up.
 "I'm sure you'll get better.
 They just need to figure out how."

-Twilight replied, "We can only hope they find a way to make it better."
+Twilight replied, "We can only hope they find a way to help you."
+[STYLISTIC RECOMMENDATION; CAN BE REVERSED]

 Rarity struggled to lean out of her bed, wrapping Twilight in a hug.
 "I have missed you girls so much.
 It's nice to have visitors."